 CHANGE IN PARTICIPATION: Families can withdraw their child from the program at any time throughout the year.
-If a change needs to be made we cannot guarantee a spot will be available.
-Your child/children may be placed on a wait list for the next available spot.
-Please note: That if your child is out sick or going on vacation you will still be charged for that time your child is not here.
+If a change needs to be made, please contact Denise Fischer, at 860-529-1652.
+Please note: that if your child is out sick or going on vacation you will still be charged for that time your child is not here.
 The only time fees would be adjusted are: Thanksgiving Holiday, winter and spring break.